gautamMalu/ThingSpeak_tweet/README.md

 About Twitter api rate limit:
 "For each update attempt, the update text is compared with the authenticating user’s recent tweets.
 Any attempt that would result in duplication will be blocked, resulting in a 403 error.
 Therefore, a user cannot submit the same status twice in a row."

 More at https://dev.twitter.com/rest/reference/post/statuses/update

-15 post request are allowed per 15 minutes
+15 post request are allowed per 15 minutes.

 More at https://dev.twitter.com/rest/public/rate-limiting